ASoldo/vue-vdebug/README.md

 * Grid/layout preview

-# Visual Studio Code Extension Beta
+# Visual Studio Code Extension

 You can downlaod 'vsc-vdebug' from Extensions Tab and quickly remove all v-debug directives.
 Just press 'CTRL/CMD' + P and type '>VSC VDebug Clean' or '>VDebug Clean' or '>Clean'

-Note: this is a demo for now.
-Manual formatting may be required (prettier, format document...).

 # Contributors are welcome ❤️❤️❤️!
 git -> https://github.com/ASoldo/vsc-vdebug